 If you do get COVID-19, the infection could put you at greater risk for diabetes complications like diabetic ketoacidosis (DKA).
 DKA happens when high levels of acids called ketones build up in your blood.
 It can be very serious.

-Some people who catch the new coronavirus have a dangerous body-wide response to it, called sepsis.
+Some people who catch the coronavirus have a dangerous body-wide response to it, called sepsis.
 To treat sepsis, doctors need to manage your body's fluid and electrolyte levels.
 DKA causes you to lose electrolytes, which can make sepsis harder to control.

 Tips to Avoid Infection

-The best way to avoid getting sick is to stay home as much as you can.
+The best way to avoid getting sick is to get vaccinated, or stay home as much as you can.
 Under the Americans With Disabilities Act, people with diabetes have the right to "reasonable accommodations at work."
 That includes the right to work from home or take sick leave when you need it.

 Also wash your hands before you give yourself a finger stick or insulin shot.
 Clean each site first with soap and water or rubbing alcohol.